CLASSIFICATION NO. 172

 - Assists Animal Control Officers as necessary; loads and unloads animals from vehicles; picks up stray and injured dogs; lifts, carries and/or controls animals for unloading or transport; assists in obtaining and serving warrants for animal neglect; presents oral and written testimony in court cases involving animal abuse.

 Working knowledge of: Animal behavior, breed identification and basic animal health; dog and cat anatomy and physiology; basic principles and procedures of technical veterinary medicine, including treatment and control of common diseases and basic first aid for dogs and cats; safe and efficient animal handling techniques; State and County laws, rules, regulations, policies and procedures governing the control, impoundment, retention and release of dogs and cats; safe and humane euthanasia techniques and procedures, including proper use and storage of controlled substances; record keeping techniques; public service techniques.

-Skill to: Safely and effectively handle, care for and treat vicious, stray or diseased animals; handle and control animals while cleaning cages, pens and runs; administers injections and medications to dogs and cats; explain proper care of animals to the public and adoptive owners; identify diseases and assess injuries in dogs and cats and take appropriate safety precautions when handling such animals; perform humane euthanasia by injection method; establish and maintain effective working relationships with the public, veterinarians, animal interest groups and County employees; communicate effectively, both orally and in writing; prepare and maintain accurate records; operate grounds maintenance equipment, including power lawn mower, weedeater, shovel and hoe; operate light vehicles to transport animals and supplies.
+Skill to: Safely and effectively handle, care for and treat vicious, stray or diseased animals; handle and control animals while cleaning cages, pens and runs; administers injections and medications to dogs and cats; explain proper care of animals to the public and adoptive owners; identify diseases and assess injuries in dogs and cats and take appropriate safety precautions when handling such animals; perform humane euthanasia by injection method; establish and maintain effective working relationships with the public, veterinarians, animal interest groups and County employees; prepare and maintain accurate records; communicate effectively, both orally an in writing; operate grounds maintenance equipment, including power lawn mower, weed eater, shovel and hoe; operate light vehicles to transport animals and supplies.